ICC4103-202110-WebTech/lab11-sol/README.md

 ## Authentication with Devise

 Devise is the most widely used authentication solution with Rails applications.
 It is easy to setup and quickly implement all the basic features, such as registration, confirmation, log in, password recovery, etc.
-The starter code of this lab assignment already contains Devise, i.e., the `rails generate devise:install` task has been already run.
+The starter code of this lab assignment already contains Devise, and the `rails generate devise:install` task has been already run.
 In addition, you may check out the project `Gemfile` and see that Devise has been already added for you.
 The `User` model has been already modified to be usable with Devise, by running the `rails generate devise User` generator command.
 See the latest migration that has been added by this generator under the `db/migrate` directory.
 You will notice how the `User` model is modified to support fields necessary for authentication, such as `password` and `password_confirmation`.

 Devise is usable in your web application in the following ways: